ajboni/docurry/content/en/docs/03__writing_docs/02__front_matter.md

 - `title` and `description` tags will be added to the HTML as meta tags, they are useful for SEO purposes.
 - `caption` Will be used for the sidebar.
 If no caption tag is set, docurry will auto generate one with the file name.
+- `img` If set, will be used on Facebook adn Twitter meta tags if `PROJECT_URL` setting is set.
+Very useful for SEO.
 - `url` If set, the url on the sidebar and search, will link to it.
 - `external` If `true` will open link in a new tab and it will add `rel="noopener noreferrer"` to the `<a>` tag